 Turtle's website: www.turtlebunbury.com

-John Grenham came to professional genealogy in 1981, as one of the panel of researchers in the Office of the Chief Herald of Ireland.
-As in-house researcher for that Office in 1990-91, he was instrumental in setting up the Consultation Service, the forerunner of the current Genealogical Advisory Services in the National Library and National Archives.
+John came to professional genealogy in 1981.
+As in-house researcher for the Genealogical Office in 1990-91, he was instrumental in setting up the GO Consultation Service, the forerunner of the current Advisory Services in the National Library and National Archives.

 He was Project Manager with the Irish Genealogical Project from 1991 to 1995 and later went on to develop and market his own genealogical software, Grenham's Irish Recordfinder.
 Since 1998, he has run the Irish Times "Irish Ancestors" website (www.irishtimes.com/ancestor).